alex-mcleod/nginx-proxy-gen/README.md

 nginx-proxy-gen

-Clone this repository, then run nginx-proxy-gen.sh to generate nginx proxy.
+Clone this repository, then run nginx-proxy-gen.sh to generate a simple nginx proxy server.